emera86/SASmanual-MkDocs/SASmanual/docs/statistics/categorical-data.md

 * Below this table, we see the probability that `PROC LOGISTIC` is modeling, as shown in the log.
 * The **Class Level Information** table displays the predictor variable in the `CLASS` statement `Gender` (in the model we fixed `'Male'` as the reference level, so the design variable is 1 when `Gender='Female'` and 0 when `Gender='Male'`).
 * The **Model Convergence Status** simply indicates that the convergence criterion was met.
 There are a number of options to control the convergence criterion, but the default is the gradient convergence criterion with a default value of $10^{-8}$.
 * The **Model Fit Statistic** table reports the resuls of three tests (for the model with the intercept only and the model with the intercept and the predictor variables): AIC, SC and -2$\cdot$Log(likelihood).
-AIC and SC are **goodness-of-fit measures** that you can use to compare one model to another (lower values indicate more desirable model) and are not dependent on the number of terms in the model.
+AIC and SC are **goodness-of-fit measures** that you can use to compare one model to another (lower values indicate more desirable model, although there is no standard for determining how much of a difference indicates an improvement) and are not dependent on the number of terms in the model.
 	* **Akaike's Information Criterion (AIC)**: it adjusts for the number of predictor valriables.
 It is the best statitstic to come up with the best **explanatory model**.
 	* **Schwarz's Bayesian Criterion (SC)**: it adjusts for the number of predictor variables and the number of observations.
 This test uses a bigger penalty for extra variables and therefore favors more parsimonious models.
 It is the best statitstic to come up with the best **predictive model**.
 * The **Testing Global Null Hypothesis: BETA=0** table provides three statistics to test $H_0$ that all the regression coefficients in the model are 0.
 The **Likelihood Ratio** is the most reliable test, specially for small sample sizes.
 It is similar to the overall F test in linear regression.
 * The **Type 3 Analysis of Effects** table is generated when `CLASS` specifies a categorical predictor variable.
-The **Wald Chi-Square** statistic tests the listed effect.
-When there is only one predictor variable in the model, the value listed in the table will be idential to the Wald test in the **Testing Global Null Hypothesis** table.
+It shows the results of testing whether each individual parameter estimate is statistically different from 0 (**Pr>ChiSq**$<0.05$).
+The **Wald Chi-Square** statistic tests the listed effects.
+When there is only one predictor variable in the model, the value listed in the table will be identical to the Wald test in the **Testing Global Null Hypothesis** table.
-* The **Analysis of Maximum Likelihood Estimates** table lists the estimated model parameters, their standard errors, Wald test statistics and corresponding p-values.
+* The **Analysis of Maximum Likelihood Estimates** table lists the estimated model parameters (the betas), their standard errors, Wald test statistics and corresponding p-values.
 The parameter estimates are the estimated coefficients of the fitted logistic regression model.
 We can use these estimates to construct the logistic regression equation $logit(\beta)=\beta_0+\beta_1 \cdot Categorical \ predictor$.
-* The **Odds Ratio Estimates** table shows the OR ratio for the modeled event.
+* The **Odds Ratio Estimates** table (**ONLY for binary logistic regression**) shows the OR ratio for the modeled event.
 Notice that `PROC LOGISTIC` calculates Wald confidence limits by default.
 * The **Association of Predicted Probabilities and Observed Responses** table lists several goodness-of-fit measures.
+* The **Odds Ratio Estimates and Profile-Likelihood Confidence Intervals** table (**ONLY for multiple logistic regression**) contains the OR estimates and the profile-likelihood confidence limits that the `CLODDS=` option specified for the main effects.
+For multiple logistic regression, remember that `PROC LOGISTIC` calculates the adjusted odds ratios.
+For a continuous predictor, the odds ratio measures the change in odds associated with a one-unit difference of the predictor variable by default although it is specified otherwise in the `UNITS` statement.
+* In the **Odds Ratios plot**, the dots represent the OR estimates and the horizontal lines represent the confidence intervals for those estimates.
+There is a reference line at one to check if the confidence intervals cross this value meaning that it is not statistically different from 1.
 * The **Effect plot** shows the levels of the `CLASS` predictor variable vs the probability of the desired outcome.
+If you are performing a **multiple logistic regression** analysis where there is a continuous predictor variable it will be represented in the horizontal axis.
+Moreover, the lines will represent all possible combinations of the different `CLASS` variables.

 #### Iterpreting the Odds Ratio for a Categorical Predictor